mr-adult/AdamFortune.com/README.md

 # adamfortune.com

 adamfortune.com is my portfolio website which you are probably viewing this from.
-It was built using the axum backend framework and plain html and css.
-To see the source code, navigate to [github](https://github.com/mr-adult/adamfortune.com).
-It lists my github projects as well as my blog.
+It was built using the axum backend framework in Rust and plain html, css, and JavaScript.
+The website uses the github API to refresh my list of github projects and blog posts (loaded from the [blog-posts repo](https://github.com/mr-adult/blog-posts)) hourly.
+This ensures everything stays up-to-date with minimal maintenance on my end.